BlueBrainOrg/Motion2D/README.md

 Getting started
 This component is inherited from [GodotParadiseMotion](#godotparadisemotion) so it has the same functionality as it.
 In this illustration, we aim to comprehensively unravel the mechanics inherent in a platformer.
-The `GodotParadisePlatfomerMovement` simplifies these intricacies, allowing us to center our focus on the fundamental concepts of our game.
+The `GodotParadisePlatformerMovement` simplifies these intricacies, allowing us to center our focus on the fundamental concepts of our game.

 ⚠️This component can only be used on CharacterBody2D node